tars-node/logs/README.md

 Only the logs output by TarsRotate and TarsDate can be dyed.

-The dyed log is not only output according to the previous logic, but also an additional copy will be output under the same logic and placed in the `$ LOG_PATH $ / tars_dyeing /` directory.
+The dyed log is not only output according to the previous logic, but also an additional copy will be output under the same logic and placed in the `$LOG_PATH$/tars_dyeing/` directory.

 The stain log is always output in full (ignore the current log level for output).